Finite-Time Analysis of Temporal Difference Learning with Experience Replay: Introduction

 \subsection{Related works}

 \\ \textbf{Experience replay.} We begin by providing an overview of the existing theoretical results on experience replay.
-The recent work by~\citep{nagaraj2020least} leverages the experience replay memory to address the least-squares problem under the Gaussian auto-regressive model.
-However, there are several notable differences between their approach and the proposed TD-learning with experience replay memory: \begin{enumerate} \item The approach in~\cite{nagaraj2020least} assumes i.i.d.
-Gaussian noises, whereas the proposed TD-learning with experience replay memory covers Markovian and specific non-Gaussian noises. \item The overall algorithmic structures are significantly different.
-The approach in~\cite{nagaraj2020least} deals with an offline learning problem, while the proposed TD-learning framework is an online learning approach. \item When operating the experience replay buffer, they maintain a sufficiently large gap between the separate samples inside the buffer to ensure the samples are almost identical and independently distributed. \item The approach by~\cite{nagaraj2020least} uses an inner loop to iterate over the samples in the buffer, whereas the proposed framework updates the weights using mini-batch style updates, which is widely used in practice. \end{enumerate}
+The recent work by~\cite{nagaraj2020least} leverages the experience replay memory to address the least-squares problem under the Gaussian auto-regressive model.
+However, there are several notable differences between their approach and the proposed TD-learning with experience replay memory: \begin{enumerate}[leftmargin=0.5cm] \item The approach in~\cite{nagaraj2020least} assumes i.i.d.
+Gaussian noises, whereas the proposed TD-learning with experience replay memory covers Markovian and specific non-Gaussian noises. \item The overall algorithmic structures are significantly different.~\cite{nagaraj2020least} considered an offline learning problem, while the proposed TD-learning framework is an online learning approach. \item When operating the experience replay buffer, they maintain a sufficiently large gap between the separate samples inside the buffer to ensure the samples are almost identically and independently distributed. \item The approach by~\cite{nagaraj2020least} uses an inner loop to iterate over the samples in the buffer, whereas the proposed framework considers mini-batch style updates, which is widely used in practice. \end{enumerate}

-\cite{kowshik2021streaming} presented an algorithm that employs the reverse experience memory approach proposed in~\citep{rotinov2019reverse, whelan2022robotic} to tackle linear system identification problems.
-This algorithm guarantees non-asymptotic convergence, and the reverse experience replay technique~\citep{rotinov2019reverse} involves using transitions in reverse order, rather than uniformly and randomly, without introducing any stochasticity, which distinguishes it from the original experience replay method introduced in~\citep{mnih2015human}. \cite{kowshik2021streaming} assumes auto-regressive model with i.i.d. noise.
+~\cite{kowshik2021streaming} presented an algorithm that employs the reverse experience memory approach proposed in~\cite{rotinov2019reverse} to tackle linear system identification problems.
+This algorithm guarantees non-asymptotic convergence, and the reverse experience replay technique~\citep{rotinov2019reverse} involves using transitions in reverse order, rather than uniformly and randomly, without introducing any stochasticity, which distinguishes it from the original experience replay method introduced in~\cite{mnih2015human}. \cite{kowshik2021streaming} assumes an auto-regressive model with i.i.d. noise.
 Following the spirit of~\cite{nagaraj2020least},~\cite{kowshik2021streaming} also maintains a gap between separate samples to enforce independence between the samples.